fovezea/DRO-10.1-inch/README.md

 └── README.md                        # This file
 ```

-**Note**: This project is now fully self-contained with all hardware drivers and BSP components included locally.
-No external `../common_components/` directory is required.
+**Note**: This project is fully self-contained with all hardware drivers and BSP components included locally.

 ## 🔧 **Technical Implementation Details**